Franz Woidich: World War II

 On Friday 1 September 1939 German forces had invaded Poland which marked the beginning of World War II.
 Based at Döberitz, II.
-Gruppe began conversion training to the Messerschmitt Bf 109 F-4 on 18 August and prepared for combat in North Africa to support a German contingent, the Deutsche Afrika Korps under the command of Erwin Rommel.
+Gruppe began conversion training to the Messerschmitt Bf 109 F-4 on 18 August 1941 and prepared for combat in North Africa to support a German contingent, the Deutsche Afrika Korps under the command of Erwin Rommel.
 On 24 September, 5.
 Staffel under command of Düllberg began the relocation, arriving at Ayn al-Ġazāla on 1 October.
 On 21 November during the Siege of Tobruk, Woidich filed his first aerial victory claim which was not approved.
 In combat with the Royal Air Force (RAF) No. 250 Squadron, each side claimed one victory but no aircraft were lost in this engagement.
 Woidich had claimed a Curtiss P-40 Warhawk fighter shot down 7 km south of Ain el Gazala.

 The next day, he was credited with his aerial victory when he shot down a Royal Australian Air Force P-40 northwest of Bir Hakeim.
 On 12 December, Woidich lost his Bf 109 F-4 trop (Werknummer 8427—factory number) when the engine caught fire during start procedure.
 The aircraft was severely damaged and had to be blown up at Derna.
-On 12 February 1942, Woidich engaged in combat with Curtiss P-40 Kittyhawk fighters from No. 73 and No. 274 Squadron from the Royal Air Force (RAF) in the vicinity of Tobruk on a Junkers Ju 87 dive-bomber escort mission.
+On 12 February 1942, Woidich engaged in combat with Curtiss P-40 Kittyhawk fighters from No. 73 and No. 274 Squadron from the RAF in the vicinity of Tobruk on a Junkers Ju 87 dive-bomber escort mission.
 In this aerial encounter, he claimed a P-40 shot down 15 km southwest of Fort Acroma.
 On 15 March 1942, Woidich claimed a P-40 shot down in combat with No. 450 Squadron RAAF, No. 260 Squadron RAF and 2 Squadron SAAF.
 The combat occurred 20 km southeast of Ain el Gazala.
 This was his second confirmed aerial victory.

 Eastern Front

 Woidich was transferred to the 3.
 Staffel of Jagdgeschwader 52 (JG 52–52nd Fighter Wing) on 1 April 1942.
 The Staffel was under command of Oberleutnant Helmut Bennemann and subordinated to I. Gruppe of JG 52 led by Hauptmann Karl-Heinz Leesmann.
 The Gruppe had been withdrawn from combat operations on 1 February 1942, and following a period of recuperation and replenishment at Jesau near Königsberg, present-day Kaliningrad in Russia, had moved to Olmütz, present-day Olomouc in Czech Republic, on 11 April.
 On 17 May, I. Gruppe was ordered back to the Eastern Front and relocated to Artyomovsk, present-day Bakhmut.

-Here he claimed seven aerial victories by the end of 1942.
-On 11 June 1943, Woidich succeeded Oberleutnant Rudolf Miethig who was killed in action the day before as Staffelkapitän (squadron leader) of 3.
-Staffel of JG 52.
-At the time his score had increased to 16 aerial victories.
-On 13 July 1943 during the Battle of Kursk, Woidich, accompanied by his wingman Leutnant Franz Schall, claimed two Ilyushin Il-2 ground attack aircraft shot down.